-Font Designer allows to create a font file which holds several combinations of built-in styles (styles hardcoded in pixels map) and runtime styles (styles rendered dynamically at runtime).
+Font Designer allows creating a font file that holds several combinations of built-in styles (styles hardcoded in pixels map) and runtime styles (styles rendered dynamically at runtime).
 However, since MicroUI 3, a MicroUI font holds only one style: PLAIN, BOLD, ITALIC or BOLD + ITALIC.
-By consequence, the styles option must be left to the default option.

-Font Designer features three drop-downs, one for each of BOLD, ITALIC and UNDERLINED.
+Font Designer features three drop-downs, one for each of BOLD, ITALIC, and UNDERLINED.
 Each drop-down has three options: None, Built-in and Dynamic.
-Use only None option.
-Otherwise an error at MicroEJ application compiletime will occur (incompatible font file).
+The font options must be adjusted to be compatible with MicroUI 3: